Learn cPanel

 Let's start by creating a new email forwarder.
 To do so, you will need to understand a simple concept. cPanel allows you to create two types of email forwarders:

-• Domain Forwarder - This forwarder will forward all incoming mails sent to non-existing email accounts for one domain name TO the default email address associated with another domain name.
+• Domain Forwarder - Please use this type of forwarder to forward all incoming mails sent to non-existing email accounts for the respective domain name to the default email address associated with another domain name.

 Create a new Email Account forwarder